Sherpa-Cash/gitbook/how-it-works/how-it-works.md

 ### **Withdrawing via Relayer**

 * The issue with withdrawing is that it requires gas.
 Gas is essentially AVAX that came from somewhere, i.e. it is traceable.
 What if Alice wants to withdraw to an address with a fresh transaction history?
-*  In that case, she can withdraw via a relayer.
-The relayer simply calls the withdraw function for her and then transfers the funds to her wallet with the gas fee deducted.
+*  In that case, she can withdraw via a relayer: The relayer simply calls the withdraw function for her and then transfers the funds to her wallet with the gas fee deducted.

 ### **Anonymity Set**